 or sweet fillings like:

 They are steamed in a corn husk or banana leaf, making for the ultimate hand-held snack or meal.
 Tamales can be made to accommodate special diets like gluten-free, vegan, and vegetarian.

 Tamales have been eaten for centuries — the Mayans, Aztecs, Incas, Toltecs, and Olmecs ate them — and corn had a special place in Mesoamerica.
 These bundles of corn were offered as sacrifices to the gods as many believed corn was used by the gods to make humans.

-The time-honored tradition of making — and eating — Christmas tamales begins before Christmas and extends through the 12th day of Christmas.
-The fun begins on December 12, which is the Feast of Our Lady of Guadalupe, a Mexican holiday that commemorates when the Virgin Mary appeared before a peasant, Juan Diego, in the 16th century; and ends on January 6, which is Epiphany, the last day of Christmas and the day the three kings visited Jesus after his birth.
+The time-honored tradition of making — and eating — Christmas tamales begins before Christmas.
+It extends through the 12th day of Christmas.
+The fun begins on December 12, which is the Feast of Our Lady of Guadalupe, a Mexican holiday that commemorates when the Virgin Mary appeared before a peasant, Juan Diego, in the 16th century.
+The feasting ends on January 6, which is Epiphany, the last day of Christmas and the day the three kings visited Jesus after his birth.

 How to Eat a Tamale